 Barbara Rochen Renner, PhD: Barbara's Bio

-Barbara has also served as Distance Learning Specialist for UNC-Chapel Hill's libraries and was a member of the campus-wide Distance Education Policy Steering Committee.
+University of North Carolina at Chapel Hill Libraries: Barbara previously served as Distance Learning Specialist for UNC-Chapel Hill's libraries and was a member of the campus-wide Distance Education Policy Steering Committee.

-During her years at the University of North Carolina at Chapel Hill, Barbara has also worked with the state-wide autism program, TEACCH, and in the School of Medicine's Rehabilitation Program Office (precursor to the Department of Physical Medicine and Rehabilitation).
+University of North Carolina at Chapel Hill School of Medicine: During her years at the University of North Carolina at Chapel Hill, Barbara has also worked with the state-wide autism program, TEACCH, and in the School of Medicine's Rehabilitation Program Office (precursor to the Department of Physical Medicine and Rehabilitation).
 She was a faculty member in the School of Medicine's Department of Medicine, participating in research at the NIH-funded Thurston Arthritis Research Center (then, the Multipurpose Arthritis Center).
 She also served as Director, Division of Student Affairs, in the Office of the Dean of the Medical School and in the Office of Community Medical Education, where she co-directed the Medical Practice and the Community course and served as course faculty for the Ambulatory Care Selective and for a 4th year medical student elective.

 University of Virginia

 - PhD, Educational Research and Evaluation Methodology